ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 <p style="margin-bottom:1cm;"></p>

-- **Gmsh compatible interface**: the FVLib code provides a compatibility interface with [Gmsh](https://gmsh.info/), an open source <span style="color:blue">_3D mesh generator with built-in pre- and post-processing facilities_</span>, designed to provide a fast, light and user-friendly meshing tool with parametric input and flexible visualisation capabilities.
+- **Gmsh compatible interface**: the FVLib code provides a compatibility interface with [Gmsh](https://gmsh.info/), an open source **3D mesh generator with built-in pre- and post-processing facilities**, designed to provide a fast, light and user-friendly meshing tool with parametric input and flexible visualisation capabilities.

 <p style="margin-bottom:1cm;"></p>